OlgaChern/Gentrius_2023SM/data_simulated/README.md

 u  - % of rows with row sum equals to 1	(i.e. minimally covered species)	[0%,5%,20%]

 Nine basic types of distribution of missing data (zeros) in a matrix are defined by combinations of row and column sampling probabilities.
 Namely, the Matrix simulator splits rows/columns into three categories according to user-defined fractions and assigns rows/columns by user-defined sampling probabilities for each category.
-For the types and combinations of probabilities refer to the manuscript and its supplement.
+For more details on the types and combinations of probabilities refer to the manuscript and its supplement.